polarityio/zscaler/README.md

 ### Zscalar URL

-Your URL to access an Zscalar API instance.
+The URL for your Zscalar instance.
+The URL should include the scheme (https://).

 ### Zscalar API Token

-Your token issued by the authorization server (Zscalar).
+Enter the Zscalar API Token associated with your Zscalar account.

-## Default Domains to Search
+## Categories

-Enter a comma delimited list of domains that will be searched when doing email lookups in Zscalar.
-If left blank, all email addresses will be searched.
+A comma separated list of categories that can be used to add or remove urls from Zscalar.
+The first category in the list will be used as the default category.

 ## Installation Instructions